dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 though, that you are called on to support different kinds of questions: those that are text-based and those that support rich media.
 This presents you with a problem when it comes to incorporating these forces in one inheritance tree, as you can see in Figure 11-4.

 Figure 11-4.
 Defining subclasses according to two forces

-246

-Chapter 11 ■ performing and representing tasks

 Not only have the number of classes in the hierarchy ballooned, but you also necessarily introduce